OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Sessions/Session 47.md

 	- Convince her to help us uncover the collusion between [[The League of Miracles]] and [[The Clasp]]
 	- Ask her about the details of the contact between The League and [[Council of Westruun]]
 	- Ask her about the attack by the Magma Landsharks - when was this?
 Could The League be behind this attack as well?
+	- Ask her if she has any ideas about the exact motivation behind the collusion between The League and The Clasp. *Why* is The League of Miracles paying The Clasp?
 - (2) Find the deed that is missing from the [[Hall of Reason]] - hopefully confirming that The League are co-signers with [[Tristan Stonesworn]]
 	- This together with the ledger and the dumbwaiter leading to the Clasp facility "upstairs" should be enough evidence of their collusion
 - (3) Find a way to decipher the letter we found in the [[Herbalist shop (now leatherworking store)]]